trampgeek/moodle-qtype_coderunner/README.md

 CodeRunner installation.
 Most tests require that at least python2 and python3 are installed.

-Before running any tests you first need to edit the config settings at the start of local/CodeRunner/coderunner/tests/coderunnertestcase.php to match whatever configuration of sandboxes you wish to test.
+Before running any tests you first need to edit the file local/CodeRunner/coderunner/tests/config.php to match whatever configuration of sandboxes you wish to test and to set the jobe server URL, if appropriate.
 You should then initialise the phpunit environment with the commands

         cd <moodlehome>